 When you scale down a cluster, HDInsight uses Apache Ambari management interfaces to first decommission the extra worker nodes.
 The nodes replicate their HDFS blocks to other online worker nodes.
 After that, HDInsight safely scales the cluster down.
 HDFS goes into safe mode during the scaling operation.
 HDFS is supposed to come out once the scaling is finished.
 In some cases, however, HDFS gets stuck in safe mode during a scaling operation because of file block under-replication.

 By default, HDFS is configured with a

 dfs.replication setting of 1, which controls how many copies of each file block are available.
 Each copy of a file block is stored on a different node of the cluster.

-When HDFS detects that the expected number of block copies aren't available, HDFS enters safe mode and Ambari generates alerts.
-If HDFS enters safe mode for a scaling operation, but then cannot exit safe mode because the required number of nodes are not detected for replication, the cluster can become stuck in safe mode.
+When the expected number of block copies aren't available, HDFS enters safe mode and Ambari generates alerts.
+HDFS may enter safe mode for a scaling operation.
+The cluster may get stuck in safe mode if the required number of nodes aren't detected for replication.

 Example errors when safe mode is turned on